-The GMAT is usually taken by those who are looking to apply for an MBA program, in India or abroad.
+The GMAT is taken by candidates who are looking to apply for an MBA program, in India or abroad.
 This is because a good GMAT score is a requirement set by most universities and business schools.
+An important point to remember is that the GMAT exam is computer adaptive.
+This means that the difficulty level of each question will be determined by your performance in the previous.
 To get a good score in the examination, having a good knowledge of the examination is key before you start your preparation.
 So let’s acquaint you with the GMAT exam pattern and how each section is scored.

 GMAT Exam Pattern & Sections